-The financial statements for the year ended December 31, 2019, are prepared in accordance with International Financial Reporting Standards (IFRSs) as adopted in EU and the additional Danish disclosure requirements.
+The financial statements for the year ended December 31, 2020, are prepared in accordance with International Financial Reporting Standards (IFRSs) as adopted in EU and the additional Danish disclosure requirements.

-For all periods up to and including the year ended 31 December 2016, the Company prepared its financial statements in accordance with the Danish Financial Statements Act.
+For all periods up to and including the year ended 31 December 2016, the Company prepared its financial statements in accordance with the Danish Financial Statements Act for Danish class of entity (C large).